 Travel to a destination cannot be complete without the local food.
 Every place no matter how small or big has a local delicacy hidden in its regional cuisine.
-Most of the times ingredients remain the same but it’s the process that makes all the difference.
-Bamboo Chicken is one such traditional delicious Chicken Recipe of Araku Valley.
-In Araku Valley tribal communities cook chicken inside the hollow of the bamboo shoot without using any oil or water.
+Most of the times ingredients remain the same.
+But it’s the process that makes all the difference.
+This is one such traditional delicious chicken recipe of Araku Valley.
+In Araku Valley tribal communities cook chicken inside the hollow part of the bamboo shoot without using any oil or water.

 Bamboo Chicken Recipe from Araku Valley

 They take the small raw chicken pieces, marinate it with the ginger heavy masala.
-Stuff marinated chicken recipe inside the bamboo that is open from one side.
+Stuff the marinated chicken recipe inside the bamboo piece that is open from one side.
 And close the open end by stuffing the Sal leaves, called Adda leaves locally.
-This bamboo is now put on the coal fire and turned a few times so that the heat spreads out evenly.
+This piece is now put on the coal fire.
+And turned around a few times so that the heat spreads out evenly.
 Note that no oil or water is used in this cooking.
 It is only the heat passing through the burning bamboo that cooks the food inside.
-Once the bamboo is burnt black, it is an indication that chicken is done.
-Open the bamboo, remove the Sal leaves and the chicken is ready to be savored.
-Traditionally, Bamboo chicken is served again on a Sal leaf.
+Once the outside parts look a bit burnt black, it is an indication that chicken is cooked well.
+Then open the bamboo, remove the Sal leaves.
+The chicken delicacy is ready to be savored.
+Traditionally, this local tribal delicacy is served on Sal leaves.

 Trade Mark Chicken Delicacy of Araku